Juh

-Juh (also known as Ju, Ho, Whoa, and sometimes Who; c.
+Juh (c.
 1825 – Sept/Oct 1883) was a warrior and leader of the Janeros local group of the Ndéndai (or Nednhi) band of the Chiricahua Apache.
 Prior to the 1870s, Juh was unknown in the areas controlled by the United States.
-He went to many wars together with the Tchihende leader Mangas Coloradas and Tsokanende leader Cochise, and was particularly close to the Bedonkohe di-yin and leader Geronimo; they grew up together even though they were from different bands.
-His name reportedly meant "He sees ahead" or "Long neck."
-He was also known as Tan-Dɨn-Bɨl-No-Jui - "He Brings Many Things With Him" or Ya-Natch-Cln - "See Far".
+He went to war together with the Tchihende leader Mangas Coloradas and Tsokanende leader Cochise, and was particularly close to the Bedonkohe di-yin and leader Geronimo.

-Life
+Tribal background

-The home range of the Janeros Nednhi was usually in the remote wilderness of the Sierra Madre Occidental (called by the Apache "Blue Mountains") of northern Mexico, therefore they likely called themselves Dzilthdaklizhéndé - "Blue Mountain People".
-They constituted the northern local group of the Nednhi and lived from the Animas Mountains and Florida Mountains in SW New Mexico south into the Sierra del Tigre, Sierra San Luis, Sierra de Carcay, Sierra de Boca Grande, west beyond the Aros River to Bavispe (derived from the Opata word Bavipa - "place where the river changes direction") in NE Sonora, and east along the Janos River and Casas Grandes River toward the Lake Guzmán in the northern part of the Guzmán Basin in NW Chihuahua.
-They were named Janeros after the Presidio and town Janos in northern Chihuahua, with which they were usually at peace and traded their goods (often stolen in neighboring Sonora).
+The home range of the Janeros Nednhi was usually in the remote wilderness of the Sierra Madre Occidental of northern Mexico.
+This range was referred to as "Blue Mountains" by the Apache, therefore they likely called themselves Dzilthdaklizhéndé - "Blue Mountain People".

+They constituted the northern local group of the Nednhi and lived from the Animas Mountains and Florida Mountains in southwestern New Mexico, south into the Sierra del Tigre, Sierra San Luis, Sierra de Carcay, Sierra de Boca Grande, west beyond the Aros River to Bavispe in northeastern Sonora, and east along the Janos River and Casas Grandes River toward the Lake Guzmán in the northern part of the Guzmán Basin in northwestern Chihuahua.
-Most descriptions focused on him being a very large and stocky man.
-He stood over six feet and weighed 225 pounds.

-Juh was a natural leader, and had a stutter.
-Because of this, Geronimo often acted as a conduit for Juh's words.

-Some sources say he was Geronimo's cousin.
-He married Ishton, who was Geronimo's sister, and had a son with her who was later known as "Asa" Daklugie.
-He had also two sons called Delzhinne and Daklegon.
+They were named Janeros after the town Janos in northern Chihuahua, with which they were usually at peace and traded their goods (often stolen in neighboring Sonora).